Table of Contents

 The concept of Macromarketing is often compared with Micromarketing.
 The concept of micromarketing mainly focuses on what the brands are planning to manufacture and how are they planning to promote them in the market and what will be the price points of the products.

 As a marketing strategy, the concept of micromarketing focuses on the smaller group of the target audience rather than the whole society as compared to the Macromarketing.
 It filters down the details of the target audience on the parameters such as job title and postal code amongst others.
-Even the campaigns are planned with a narrowed down approach.
+Even the campaigns are planned with a narrowed-down approach.

-4 Components in the strategy of Macromarketing
+4 Components in the Strategy of Macromarketing

-#1 Advertising and Promotions:
+#1 Advertising and Promotions

-Even whilst planning the advertising and promotional campaigns for the product and service offerings, the concept of Macromarketing targets the larger target audience and not just a specific target market or individuals.
+Even whilst planning the advertising and promotional campaigns for the product and service offerings, the concept of Macromarketing targets a larger target audience and not just a specific target market or individuals.
 It plans and strategies to reach the largest possible target audience.
 And answer questions such as:

-- Is there a 360 degree media and marketing plan in place using all of the traditional and modern platforms?
+- Is there a 360-degree media and marketing plan in place using all of the traditional and modern platforms?

 - What are the companies doing to promote their products to a larger set of audience?

 - Are promotional campaigns catering to the entire society?

 - Are the advertising and marketing techniques hurting the sentiments of society?